top of page

 Probate Administration

-• Filing a petition with the proper probate court to open the estate and admit the will to probate
+• Filing a petition with the appropriate probate court to open the estate and admit the Will

-• Giving notice to all heirs, beneficiaries, creditors and interested persons
+• Providing notice to heirs, beneficiaries, creditors, and other interested parties

 • Inventory and appraisal of estate assets